 - The CEO is ultimately responsible for the organization being able to achieve its strategic goals – in the present and the future.
 Doing that requires people with the right capabilities.
 Succession is fundamentally about using talent to help position an organization for the future – e.g. having ready candidates when they are needed.
 If you don’t have the right people with the right skills, your business won’t succeed.

 - Succession involves activities including assessment, selection, cross-functional and other types of assignments, and development.
 HR can request, for example, that managers not hide talent or that they allow and support cross-functional assignments.
 But managers ignore HR all the time.
-They can’t ignore the CEO.
+Ignoring the the CEO has greater risk.

 For the CEO to be successful in this role, he or she cannot allow any exceptions to the rules.
 If one of the functional heads says that a certain employee is essential to success in a certain area, the CEO cannot make an exception or exceptions will be made all the time and the development process will break down.